 The question haunted Scott Gill.
-Larry Thompson, then-director of Campus Crusade for Christ in Eastern Europe, had looked at a forest of apartment buildings and said, "How are we going to reach these people?
+Larry Thompson, then-director of Cru in Eastern Europe, had looked at a forest of apartment buildings and said, "How are we going to reach these people?

 The JESUS film campaign, though in the early stages, was going well.
 Some 20 volunteers showed the film in villages across the country.
 One volunteer, Pastor Dicho Todorov, would eventually plant 15 churches near the town of Sliven.

 Big cities were a different story.
 In December 1998, when Scott helped his brother-in-law Brooke Rollins (Bulgarian JESUS film coordinator and Lisa's brother), evangelize the city of Plovdiv, things did not go well.
 The mayor of this ancient city refused permission to show the film.
 Religious leaders opposed it, and the media declared Cru a cult.
 Not surprisingly, few responded.